Ckrenzer/wordle-solver/README.md

 - Add logic to break ties when words provide the same amount of information by using the word counts.

 - Do not include words that have a term frequency of zero beyond three guesses.

+- Replace as much of the length(obj) stuff with constants.

+- Allow the user to determine the graph he/she would like to see.
+Perhaps through the table that's printed?
+Or some other way?